-This easy one-pot is packed with flavour, despite each serving being under 300 calories.
+This easy one-pot is packed with flavour from the cumin, smoked paprika and lime.
 Avocado offers a great source of healthy fats, while the generous helping of fresh coriander is rich in antioxidants.

 Discover even more healthy soup recipes.

-This punchy recipe is gluten-free and low in calories (314 per serving) and carbs – a great healthy alternative to fried rice.
+This punchy recipe is gluten-free and low in carbs – a great healthy alternative to fried rice.
 Its variety of vegetables make it rich in fibre and antioxidants, as well as offering 21.1g of protein per serving.

 Check out some of our other fried rice recipes.

-This colourful soup is packed with nutritious veggies, pulses and spices for a vegan winter warmer at just 202 calories per portion.
+This colourful soup is packed with nutritious veg, pulses and spices for a vegan winter warmer that's good for you.
 Spinach, potatoes and chickpeas offer plenty of soluble and insoluble fibre to keep you feeling fuller for longer.
 Plus, the spices and rich tomato broth provide antioxidants.

 Check out this easy chicken recipe with creamy mozzarella, roasted red peppers and punchy 'macho' peas.
 Nando’s fans will love this lighter version of the restaurant classic, which packs 47.7g of protein per serving alongside plenty of nutrient-dense green veggies.